MarianStelianCraciun/rotrust/.github/CONTRIBUTING.md

 - **Direct pushes to the main branch are not allowed**
 - All changes to the main branch must be made through pull requests
-- Pull requests require review before merging
+- Pull requests require specific approval before merging
+- **Only pull requests approved by the repository owner (MarianStelianCraciun) can be merged to main**

 ## How to Contribute